DivineUX23/WhatsApp_health_bot/README.md

 ## Overview

-The assistant is built using two AI models - Cohere and Google Gemini, to provide robust diagnosis capabilities.
+The assistant uses two AI models - Cohere and Google Gemini, to provide robust diagnosis capabilities.
 Users can have natural conversations with the assistant, describing any symptoms they are experiencing.
-The assistant will ask clarifying questions if needed, and provide possible diagnoses based on the symptoms.
+If needed, the assistant will ask clarifying questions and provide possible diagnoses based on the symptoms.

 ### Key features
 The application is designed to interact with users, collecting information about their symptoms and providing possible diagnoses and treatments.
 Key features include:

+- Users are capable of choosing between Cohere AI and Google Gemini AI to provide diagnosis based on user info and search results.

 - Cohere AI powers the chatbot conversation.
-It is set up to to provide diagnosis based on user info and search results.
+It is set up to provide diagnosis based on user info and search results.

-- Google Gemini AI also powers the chatbot conversation fully capable of replacing Cohere AI but is not yet set up to an endpoint.
+- Google Gemini AI also powers the chatbot conversation fully capable of replacing Cohere AI.
+Users can choose to activate Google Gemini instead of Cohere AI.

 - User input is analyzed to extract symptoms and gather information.
 The bot asks clarifying questions as needed.